AirLift: A Fast and Comprehensive Technique for Remapping Alignments between Reference Genomes: Introduction

-Our \textbf{goal} is to provide a technique that \textit{substantially} 1) reduces the execution time to remap a read set from an (old) reference genome to a (new) reference genome, and 2) provides high coverage by also accounting for reads that map to regions that are repetitive or significantly different in the new reference genome.
-To this end, we propose \emph{AirLift}, a methodology that leverages the similarity between two reference genomes to reduce the execution time to map a read set from one reference genome to another while maintaining a high coverage similar to fully mapping a read set to the new reference.
+Due to these limitations, existing remapping tools are unable to comprehensively remap a read set from one reference to another.
+We observe that state-of-the-art remapping tools miss at least 7\% of gene annotations when remapping reads from an older human reference genome (hg16) to its latest version (GRCh38), as shown in Supplementary Table S1 and Supplementary Figure S1.
+These limitations require researchers and practitioners to re-run the \emph{full} genome analysis pipeline for each read set on an updated reference genome for a comprehensive study.

-The \textbf{key idea} is to exploit the similarity between a pair of reference genomes in order to identify the cheapest method for moving reads.
-AirLift selects the cheapest method depending on the region that the read aligns to in the old reference and how that region relates to the new reference.
-This is done by generating lookup tables for each pair of reference genomes (old and new) that map locations of similar regions (with high error acceptance rates) between the references.
-The creation of these lookup tables is a one time effort and once created, they can be reused for any amount of reads.
-AirLift then uses these lookup tables to categorize \emph{all} reads and remaps them accordingly.
+Our \textbf{goal} is to provide the first read remapping technique across (reference) genomes 1) that \textit{substantially} reduces the time to remap a read set from an old (i.e., previously mapped to) reference genome to a new reference genome, 2) that is \emph{comprehensive} in remapping a read set, i.e., attempts to remap \emph{all} reads in a read set, 3) provides \emph{accurate} remapping results, i.e., provides alignments with error rates below a specified acceptable error rate, and 4) provides an end-to-end BAM-to-BAM remapping solution on which downstream analysis can be immediately performed.
+To this end, we propose \emph{AirLift}, the first methodology and tool that leverages the similarity between two reference genomes to satisfy our goal.
+Specifically, AirLift greatly reduces the time to perform end-to-end BAM-to-BAM remapping on a read set from one reference genome to another while maintaining high accuracy and comprehensiveness that is comparable to \emph{fully mapping} the read set to the new reference.